The Daisy Foundation Terms & Conditions

 - Follow guidance for ventilation within teaching environments, leaving windows open.

 - Follow guidance where required for the wearing of face masks in common areas of venues and ensure all changes to guidelines are adhered to.
-We are adopting a ‘Wear your mask until you reach the mat’ approach in all classes.
+We are adopting a policy of ‘Wear your mask till you reach your mat’ as a minimum.

 - Make any appropriate amendments to class content so as to minimise risk, including but not limited to singing in baby classes.